cgbridgewater/getOUTSIDE/README.md

 <img width="90%" src="readme_images\getoutside5.png" alt="getoutside5">

 The 'Find Friends' page displays all members, along with a search option to quickly find members by name.
-Each name link will give member info and a list of activities they've created
+Each name link will give member info and a list of activities they've created.
+You can use the 'follow' button to add them to your list of friends located on your profile page.

 <img width="90%" src="readme_images\getoutside6.png" alt="getoutside6">